-The English vowels are A, E, I, O, & U. (Sometimes Y is a vowel, pronounced as if it were I, and sometimes W substitutes for U, especially in the digraph 'ow.')
+The English vowels are A, E, I, O, & U. (Sometimes Y is a vowel, pronounced as if it were I. Sometimes W substitutes for U, especially in the digraph 'ow.')
 Each vowel can be pronounced in several ways.This page explains when each sound is commonly used.

 Use these links to jump to a section lower down on the page: